Soulbind-Protocol/sdk/README.md

 ## Platform

 Want to see what's possible?
-Check out the site we built with this SDK: [app.soulbind.app](https://app.soulbind.app/create)
+Check out the site we built with this SDK: [app.soulbind.app](https://app.soulbind.app/create) or [testnet.soulbind.app](https://testnet.soulbind.app/create)

 ## Installation